OBJECTIVES AND DETAILS OF OIL SPILL TACTICAL PREPAREDNESS PLANS + RESPONSE MANAGEMENT

 Share this post

 Pipeline companies often have numerous potential impact zones across vastly diverse terrains with multitudes of emergency response obstacles.
-Because a single oil spill can have a significant or catastrophic impact on downstream environments, it is imperative to create a pre-planned, coordinated response effort.
+Because a single oil spill can have a significant or catastrophic impact on downstream environments, it is imperative to create a pre-planned, coordinated response effort for oil spill management.

 Throughout the duration of an oil spill response, responders may be required to employ various downstream tactics applicable to the various response site.
 Oil spill tactical response plans provide the position specific information to assist responders along the spill route.